 5. Request to Speak with a Criminal Attorney

 Finally, the best way to protect yourself during a police stop or arrest is to request to speak with an attorney.
-An experienced Pennsylvania defense attorney will be able to quickly advise you of your rights and communicate with the police on your behalf.
+An experienced Pennsylvania criminal law attorney will be able to quickly advise you of your rights and communicate with the police on your behalf.

 Call 267-758-2228 for a Free Consultation

 If you are facing a criminal investigation or criminal charges in Pennsylvania, criminal attorney Brian Fishman can help protect your legal rights.
 To learn more in a free and confidential consultation, call 267-758-2228 or tell us how to reach you online now.